odewahn/dds-field-guide/local-dev.md

 The following table summarizes tools you will encounter:

-// Does the following list render as a table?

 * [Vagrant](http://www.vagrantup.com/).
 "Create and configure lightweight, reproducible, and portable development environments."
 * [VirtualBox](https://www.virtualbox.org/).
 "VirtualBox is a powerful x86 and AMD64/Intel64  [Virtualization](https://www.virtualbox.org/wiki/Virtualization) product for enterprise as well as home use."
 Free and open source!
 This tool allows you to run a full image of another operating system (called the "guest") on your own machine (called the "host").
 * [VMware](http://www.vmware.com/).
 One of the original virtualization solutions; Vagrant has a paid version that targets VMware fusion.